AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/dispatcher/disp-overview.md

 **No Windows**, extraia o arquivo zip Dispatcher Tool.

-## Estrutura do arquivo {#file-structure}
+## Estrutura de arquivo {#file-structure}

-A estrutura da subpasta dispatcher do projeto está descrita abaixo e deve ser copiada para a pasta do despachante do projeto maven:
+A estrutura da subpasta do dispatcher do projeto é descrita abaixo e deve ser copiada para a pasta do dispatcher do projeto maven:

 ```bash
 ./